Rationalize each denominator. Assume all variables represent nonn... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Rationalize each denominator.
 Assume all variables represent nonnegative numbers and that no denominators are 0.
-(1 + √3) / (3√5 + 2√3)
+(9 - r) / (3 - √r)

 Verified Solution